The model theory of the curve graph: The relational theory of

-\end{definition} The idea is that $\W_{D}(x,y)$ holds whenever $x,y$ are $R_{D}$-related in a \emph{generic} fashion.
-In other words they are not linked by any relation stronger than $R_{D}$; we will later show that in this situation $R_{D}$ is in some sense not only a minimal but the minimal relation between $x$ and $y$.
+The idea is that $\W_{D}(x,y)$ holds whenever $x,y$ are $R_{D}$-related in a \emph{generic} fashion.
+In other words they are not linked by any relation stronger than $R_{D}$; we will later show that in this situation $R_{D}$ is in some sense not only a minimal, but in fact the minimal relation between $x$ and $y$.

 Using well-established ideas from mapping class group theory (which we will make explicit in the sequel), it is not difficult to see that the $R_D^*$ is finitely satisfiable in the usual mapping class group, which is to say there are mapping classes which are $D$--related but not $w$--related for elements $w\in \wo_0\subset \wo$, where $\wo_0$ is taken to be finite.
 However, it is generally not possible to realize $R_D^*$ in the usual mapping class group, since mapping classes supported on a given sufficiently complicated subsurface $\Sigma_0\subset\Sigma$ are often expressible as products of mapping classes supported on proper subsurfaces of $\Sigma_0$.
 This observation will be later codified by the statement that $\W_D$ is consistent and non-algebraic; see Corollary~\ref{c: consistency} and Lemma~\ref{l: main lemma}.